Clicky

-Internal comms teams don’t always have a lot of budget lying around.
+Communication teams don’t always have a lot of budget lying around.
 So, when we want to make a big impact, we can feel discouraged.
-But there are things that you can do on a budget to improve workplace communication without breaking the bank or asking for more resources.
+But there are things that you can do on a limited internal communication budget to improve workplace communication without breaking the bank or asking for more resources.

-But for too many IC pros, you stop there, thinking perhaps that you won’t be able to measure your success.
+Too many IC pros think they can’t measure their success without a budget and expensive tools.
 But there are many ways to measure impact and it’s not always about fancy dashboards or open rates.

 For one, you can do a content analysis or Internal Comms Audit of what you are currently creating, who the content is intended for (i.e. what audience?), what channel(s) it’s being shared through, and so on.
 You may find that a whole part of your audience is being left out or that you are producing way more content for your U.S. audience versus your international ones.
 That right there is a huge discovery and totally counts as measurement.